Minarox/RaceCast/README.md

 - User connection status
 - System connection status with latency
 - Shutter status of the camera
+- GPS location of the car
+- Speed of the car
+- Temperature of the car's interior
 - [PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps)

 ### Tech Stack